aws-samples/aws-stf-core/README.md

 ## Overview

-The Smart Territory Framework - STF - is a set of tools and standardized modules that our partners and customers can assemble together to build and operate sustainable and highly effective solutions.
+The Smart Territory Framework – STF – is an open-source framework that makes it easier and faster to create and operate interoperable platforms.
+STF supports the development and integration of smart and efficient solutions across multiple domains such as Smart Cities, Campuses and Regions; Energy and Utilities; Agriculture; Smart Building and Manufacturing.

 The STF complies with [NGSI-LD](https://www.etsi.org/technologies/internet-of-things) standard and leverages the NGSI-LD compliant [Smart Data Models](https://smartdatamodels.org/) initiative that provides open-licensed data models for different [domains](https://github.com/smart-data-models/data-models/tree/master/specs) such as Smart Cities, Smart Agrifood, Smart Environment, Smart Sensoring, Smart Energy, Smart Water, Smart Destination, Smart Robotics and Smart Manufacturing.

 Modular and built on open source and standards, the STF makes it easy to integrate existing solutions and add new capabilities and modules over time to its **core**.
 The core of the STF - STF Core - consists of two modules: the STF IoT module and the open-source FIWARE Context Broker.

 This repository contains an [AWS CDK](https://aws.amazon.com/cdk) application that enables you to deploy the STF Core stack.
 The STF Core stack consists of two nested stacks:
-- a stack to deploy the NEC Scorpio Context Broker (using [Serverless services on AWS](https://aws.amazon.com/serverless/?nc1=h_ls)),
+- a stack to deploy the NEC Scorpio Context Broker,
 - a stack to deploy the STF IoT module.

 <br>